 Chapter Thirteen: Lady Devils:

-“Yeah!!!” the innocents yelled.
+“Yeah!” the innocents yelled.

-“Let’s do this!!!” she screamed.
+“Fight!” she screamed.

-“Yeah!!!” they yelled.
-And the revolution began.
+“Yeah!” they yelled.
+At sundown, the blood-soaked revolution began with an ambush.
+The innocents cornered their corrupt captors on all sides.
 Too bad it didn’t play in their favor.
-Lucifer and his forces overpowered the innocent.
-She and three others were exiled to the Living Realm.
-Some of the innocent army was executed.
-The other hid in fear.
+Lucifer and his forces overpowered the innocents.
+She and her three other top officers were exiled to the Chijou.
+Some of the innocent army was executed while the others hid in fear.

 “So why can’t you use Rihoko’s things along with the things you brought with you to Japan?” he asked out curiosity.

 “Clothes, soap, towels, sheets, meds, diffusers, printer paper, face wash, tea, toiletries, and a gift for Seita,” she read to him.
-The Shinigami looked confused.

-“Seita?” he asked.
+“Seita?” the Shinigami asked.